 +1 415 436 9333 x116

-Kit holds a J.D. from Harvard Law School and a B.S. in neuroscience from MIT, a course of study that involved studying brain-computer interfaces and designing cyborgs and artificial bacteria.
+Kit holds a J.D. from Harvard Law School and a B.S. in neuroscience from MIT, where she studied brain-computer interfaces and designed cyborgs and artificial bacteria.

 Frank Stanton Legal Fellow